AndreBaltazar8/ablac/docs/json.md

 same input, UTF-8, depth, node, string, member, duplicate-key, and trailing-byte checks as the tree parser.

+Schema readers can also traverse nested data without rescanning a retained raw slice. `readObject` and `readArray` return readers sharing the same forward parser state.
+Object readers additionally expose `readInteger` and `readBoolean`; array readers use `next` with `readString`, `readInteger`, `readBoolean`, `readObject`, `readArray`, or `skip`.
+Call `finishNested` before continuing in the parent and `finish` on the root reader.
+The canonical `nextExpectedRaw` path fuses compact `,"name":` tokens while preserving the whitespace-aware diagnostic fallback.

 For output, the single-pass `JsonEncoder` writes one validated stream without building fragments or a dynamic tree: